Amgelo563/enki-bot/README.md

 > [!TIP]
 > As a reminder:
 > * A tag category and resource IDs are their command names.
-> * A resource category's ID is its name.
 > * A tag ID is its first keyword.

 Currently available options: